78B-7-404. Dating violence orders--Ex parte dating violence protective orders--Modification of orders--Service of process--Duties of the court

 (d) transmit a copy of the protective order issued under this part in the same manner as described in Section 78B-7-113.

-(8)(a) The county sheriff that receives the order from the court, pursuant to Subsection (7)(a), shall:
+(7)(a) The county sheriff that receives the order from the court, under Subsection (6)(a), shall:

 (i) provide expedited service for protective orders issued in accordance with this part; and

-(ii) after the order has been served, transmit verification of service of process to the statewide network described in Section 78B-7-110.
+(ii) after the order has been served, transmit verification of service of process to the statewide network described in Section 78B-7-113.

 (b) This section does not prohibit another law enforcement agency from providing service of process if that law enforcement agency: